stonerlab/stonerplots/docs/source/userguide.rst

 A common task that this package is aimed towards is to prepare figures for a project report, dissertation or thesis.
-The task here is to try and make the figures look as consistent as possible so that your report/dissertation/thesis looks profressional.
-You want to make all the plots have a similar format in tems of size, fonts, colous and for the textual elelemtns of the plot to match the main text in size and style.
+The task here is to try and make the figures look as consistent as possible so that your report/dissertation/thesis looks professional.
+You want to make all the plots have a similar format in terms of size, fonts, colors, and for the

+textual elements of the plot to match the main text in size and style.
 Matplotlib's stylesheets help you do this, but they still need some work to setup.
 The other thing you will need to do is to save your resulting figures to disk, preferably in a vector format that can be easily imported into your document preparation system.

-We'll assume that you areleady have a script that uses `matplotlib <https://matplotlib.org/>`_ to make your figures.
-First you probably want to colate all the lines involved in plotting the same figure together so they can be inserted into a block.
+We'll assume that you already have a script that uses `matplotlib <https://matplotlib.org/>`_ to make your figures.
+First

+you probably want to collate all the lines involved in plotting the same figure together so they can be inserted into a block.

 First of all we need to import the things we're going to need::